top of page

 Tori Eggers

-Tori completed an NSF-funded postbaccalaureate research year in the Fierst lab and started her MS at FIU in 2022.
-She's interested in the evolution of worm genomes, studying the Oscheius group to understand the influence of reproductive mode reversals on genome evolution.
+Tori completed an NSF-funded postbaccalaureate research year in the Fierst lab and started her MS at FIU in 2022, transitioning to a PhD in 2023.
+She's studying the evolution of worm genomes, particularly how they've been shaped by transposable elements over different evolutionary scales.

 Johnathan Spaulding

 Johnathan started his PhD at FIU in 2023, funded by an NSF Bridges to the Doctorate fellowship.
-He is interested in developing bioinformatic analyses to identify horizontally transferred bits of genome sequence.
+He's spent the past year and a half deep in machine learning and C++ as he develops bioinformatic analyses to identify horizontally transferred bits of genome sequence and analyzes horizontal transfers in parasitic nematodes.

 Lab Mission and Member Expectations